ChickenProp/chickenprop.github.com/drafts/pause-ai-protest.md

 Should I hold my nose and join in anyway?
 I think it's important for different groups to be able to ally on points of common interest, even if they have deep enduring disagreements.
 But this didn't particularly feel like the other group was cooperating with me on that.
 And I'm not really a fan of uncomplicatedly supporting the lesser evil, even if the stakes are high.
 I don't know how to thread the needle between "Northern Conservative Baptist Great Lakes Region Council of 1912?
 Die, heretic!" and "I don't *like* this pitchfork mob, but no one else is on my side".
 But I don't think I want to thread it here.

 I could imagine myself feeling pretty differently about the whole thing in retrospect depending on the news coverage.
-If journalists cover this as being about extinction, then maybe I'll think it was a good thing.
+If journalists cover this as being about extinction, then maybe I'll feel better about having attended.
 If they cover it as being about Billionaire Tech CEOs Bad (which I think it mostly was despite the stated purpose), I'll be kinda sad that I gave it a +1 with my presence.
 What I've seen so far: [SWLondoner](https://www.swlondoner.co.uk/news/27022026-pressing-pause-on-ai-london-activists-to-march-in-largest-ai-safety-protest-yet) is surprisingly positive, [MIT Technology Review](https://www.technologyreview.com/2026/03/02/1133814/i-checked-out-londons-biggest-ever-anti-ai-protest/) is mixed.

 I still feel broadly positive about PauseAI.[^engagement] I don't think they acted poorly here.
 I might go to another protest that they organize.
 But probably not if they jointly organize it with some other group I dislike.

 [^engagement]: I haven't had much engagement with them as a group apart from this protest.
 I've met and liked Joseph, the UK director.
 And I consider Matilda, the UK deputy director, a friend.
-I ran this by her before publishing.
+I shared this with her before publishing.

 My feelings about the chants I remember: